PlanQK/planqk-platform-docs/src/implementations/create-a-service.md

 3. Choose your resource configuration.

 After the initialization, you will find a new folder with the name of your service in the current directory.
-For sake of simplicity will not get into details of the generated code in this tutorial.
+For sake of simplicity, we will not get into details of the generated code in this tutorial.
 You can check out the README file in the generated project for more information.

 ### Create an implementation and push the code